choktn/Alien-Invasion/README.md

-Space Invaders
+Alien Invasion
 =========================
 Description
 -------------------
-The old school, classic Space Invaders.
+The old school, classic twist on Space Invaders, Alien Invasion.
 This was created using Python 3.7.

 How to run project
 --------------------